belladu0201/Deep_RL_Recommender_System/README.md

 **Dataset #2 - H&M Dataset**

 The second dataset was from H&M Group.
 H&M Group is a family of brands and businesses with 53 online markets and approximately 4,850 stores.
 Their online store offers shoppers an extensive selection of products to browse through.
 The available metadata spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.
 Among the files in the dataset, we used the `transactions_train.csv` for our events data and `articles.csv` data for item features.
 This dataset contains information about the properties of each item.
+Due to the size of the dataset, we are running the model using a subset of the entire dataset from August 2020 - October 2020.

 ## Methodology
 ### One Hot Encoding of Item Features